Thief 'Test Rides' $6K+ Bike, Never Returns To Southlake Store

 SOUTHLAKE, Texas (CBSDFW.COM) – Police in Southlake are looking for a man who stole a bike from the REI store at 1011 East Southlake Boulevard.

 It happened the afternoon of May 15.
-The suspect asked if he could do a test run on a champagne-colored Cannondale Jekyll Carbon 129 bike worth $6,374.73.READ MORE: 'We Are Bolstering Support For Law Enforcement': Gov. Greg Abbott Signs Multiple 'Back The Blue' Bills Into Law
+The suspect asked if he could do a test run on a champagne-colored Cannondale Jekyll Carbon 129 bike worth $6,374.73.READ MORE: Dallas Officers Confront Wanted Murder Suspect, Met With Gunfire Before SWAT Standoff

 Despite the store’s policy of taking an ID or driver’s license before a customer test rides a bike, workers allowed it.
 But the suspect rode out the front door and never returned.

-Police described him as clean-shaven Hispanic/Latin male who’s about 6’ tall.READ MORE: Bond Set At $1.5M For Man Denton Police Say Shot At Officers Before They Shot Him
+Police described him as clean-shaven Hispanic/Latin male who’s about 6’ tall.READ MORE: Stimulus Check Update: Is A Fourth Relief Payment Coming For Americans?

 Anyone who recognized the thief is urged to call crime analyst Diana Smith at dsmith@cityofsouthlake.com or call her at 817.748.8915.